Geosciences

 GEO 231 Invertebrate Paleontology and the History of Life (5 Credits)

 A study of the major evolutionary events in the history of life, with a special focus on marine invertebrates.
 Special topics include evolution, functional adaptations, paleoenvironments, the origin of life, mass extinction and origination, and how life has changed through time.
-At least one weekend field trip.
-Prerequisite: GEO 101 and GEO 102; GEO 108; FYS 103; or GEO 102 with any other GEO 100-level course.
+One weekend field trip (optional).
+Prerequisite: GEO 101 and GEO 102; GEO 108; or GEO 102 with any other GEO 100-level course.
 GEO 102 can be taken concurrently; open also to students who have fulfilled the basis for the BIO major.
 Enrollment limited to 18. {N}

 Fall